Bribery: Trade

-According to researchers, bribery has a major impact on a country’s trade system.
-The key findings suggest two possible outcomes when bribery becomes part of country’s export system.
-First, when firms and government officials are involved in bribery in the home country, the home country’s export increases because incentives are gained through bribery.
-Second, the home country’s import decreases, because domestic firms lose interest in foreign markets, and minimize their import from other countries.
-Also, in another study, it was found that firms are willing to risk paying higher bribes if the returns are high, even if it involves “risk and consequences of detection and punishment”.
+According to researchers, bribery has a major impact on a country's trade system.
+The key findings suggest two possible outcomes when bribery becomes part of country's export system.
+First, when firms and government officials are involved in bribery in the home country, the home country's export increases because incentives are gained through bribery.
+Second, the home country's import decreases, because domestic firms lose interest in foreign markets, and minimize their import from other countries.
+Also, in another study, it was found that firms are willing to risk paying higher bribes if the returns are high, even if it involves "risk and consequences of detection and punishment".
 Additionally, other findings show that, in comparison to public firms, private firms pay most bribes abroad.

 Medicine

 Pharmaceutical corporations may seek to entice doctors to favor prescribing their drugs over others of comparable effectiveness.
 If the medicine is prescribed heavily, they may seek to reward the individual through gifts.
 The American Medical Association has published ethical guidelines for gifts from industry which include the tenet that physicians should not accept gifts if they are given in relation to the physician's prescribing practices.

 Doubtful cases include grants for traveling to medical conventions that double as tourist trips.

-Dentists often receive samples of home dental care products such as toothpaste, which are of negligible value; somewhat ironically, dentists in a television commercial will often state that they get these samples but pay to use the sponsor's product.
+Dentists often receive samples of home dental care products such as toothpaste, which are of negligible value; dentists in a television commercial would often state that they get these samples but pay to use the sponsor's product.
 In countries offering state-subsidized or nationally funded healthcare where medical professionals are underpaid, patients may use bribery to solicit the standard expected level of medical care.
 For example, in many formerly Communist countries from what used to be the Eastern Bloc it may be customary to offer expensive gifts to doctors and nurses for the delivery of service at any level of medical care in the non-private health sector.